vanshksingh/RAG_Type/README.md

 2. **Explainable Retrieval**
    Provides insights into why specific chunks or documents were retrieved.

-3. **Semantic Chunking**
-   Breaks down large documents into semantically meaningful chunks for efficient processing.

-4. **Hierarchical Indexing**
-   Implements hierarchical FAISS indices for scalable and efficient document retrieval.

-5. **Feedback Loops**
+3. **Feedback Loop Retrieval**
-   Incorporates user feedback to refine retrieval and generation processes.
+   Incorporates user feedback to iteratively refine retrieval and generation processes.

-6. **Fusion Retrieval**
+4. **Fusion Retrieval**
-   Combines multiple retrieval strategies for improved results.
+   Combines multiple retrieval strategies or sources for improved relevance and coverage.

+5. **Hierarchical RAG**
+   Uses a multi-level retrieval approach (e.g., sections, paragraphs) to match query depth effectively.

+6. **Query Transform Retrieval**
+   Reformulates user queries using paraphrasing or expansion for better document matching.

+7. **Semantic RAG**
+   Retrieves documents based on semantic similarity using embeddings rather than keyword matches.

+8. **Self RAG**
+   Enables the model to self-assess and refine its own retrieval outputs for enhanced accuracy.

+9. **Simple RAG**
+   A basic retrieval-augmented generation method using standard similarity-based retrieval.

 ---